stavbarsh/Barcodes/README.md

 1. Upload all files to Drive, redefine work_DIR in each notebook you run.

+2. Upload images to the pictures folder, update the train.txt file.

 ### Detect barcodes in images:

 1. Get the Trained weights file from the Drive directory (YOLO3_Barcode_Detection/qqwweee2/logs/003_1class/trained_weights_final.h5).